 For further information about the obligations owed by real estate agents in relation to the conduct of the sale of a property, including information about the sales agency agreement, marketing and auctions see Selling a home.

-Consumer and Business Services is responsible for registering conveyancers, real estate agents, sales representatives and auctioneers.
+Consumer and Business Services is responsible for registering conveyancers, real estate agents, property managers, sales representatives and auctioneers.
 Any person can search the Consumer and Business Services Online Licencing Register which contains the details of licensed agents, sales representatives and conveyancers.
 Consumer and Business Services is also empowered to commence prosecution proceedings (within 5 years of the alleged offence) against a land agent, property manager, sales representative (or their employees) for breaches of the Land Agents Act 1994 (SA), such as those relating to inappropriate use of trust account monies.
-Additionally, Consumer and Business Services can refuse to approve an application to be registered as a conveyancer, agent, sales representative or auctioneer, or can cancel, suspend or impose conditions on such registration.
+Additionally, Consumer and Business Services can refuse to approve an application to be registered as a conveyancer, agent, property manager, sales representative or auctioneer, or can cancel, suspend or impose conditions on such registration.
 The decision to refuse registration, or cancel, vary, revoke or impose conditions on a registration can be reviewed by the South Australian Civil and Administrative Tribunal (SACAT) [see Land Agents Act 1994 (SA) ss 8D, 11BA, 11C; Conveyancers Act 1994 (SA) ss 7A, 9AA].

 The Agents Indemnity Fund was established under the Land Agents Act 1994 (SA) and the Conveyancers Act 1994 (SA) to provide compensation for people who suffer financial loss because of the wrongful actions of a registered land agent, conveyancer, or property manager (or one of their employees).

 The fund is managed by Consumer and Business Services and they decide whether claims are paid out and how much can be paid.